 This process could take up to two years, from the time of proposing the course for GE consideration to obtaining approval from the CSU or UC system.
 However, once the course has received CSU GE or IGETC approval, it will automatically also receive local Moorpark College GE approval.
-With this option there will be no need for the faculty to fill out the local MC "GE Request Template(s)" and attach to the COR for GE Workgroup review and recommendation.
+With this option there will be no need for the faculty to fill out the local MC "GE Request Template(s)" and upload to CourseLeaf for GE Workgroup review and recommendation.